 The Warren J. and Sylvia J. Samuels Young Scholars Program

-The Samuels Young Scholars Program is dedicated to maintaining the field of the History of Economics.
-The Samuels Young Scholars Program, started in 2000 as an initiative from Professor Sandra Peart, is designed to support and highlight research by PhD candidates and scholars who have obtained their PhDs within the last two years.
-Selected participants are given the opportunity to present their work in special Young Scholar sessions at the annual HES conference.
+The Samuels Young Scholars Program is dedicated to growing the field of the History of Economic Thought.
+The Samuels Young Scholars Program began in 2000 as an initiative from Dr. Sandra Peart.
+It is designed to support and highlight research by PhD candidates and early career scholars who have obtained their PhDs within the last three years.
+The program received generous financial support from Warren and Sylvia Samuels.

 Young Scholars 2017